mrdandelion6/Learn-to-Code/topics/parallel-programming/notes.md

 a common technique to hide memory latency is to use **pre-fetching**. this is where we predict what data we will need in the future and load it into the cache before we need it.

-load data from emory in advance (eeither in hardware or software), so that when we need it, it's already in the cache.
+load data from emory in advance (either in hardware or software), so that when we need it, it's already in the cache.

 **an issue**: the data could be updated between load and use,
 - would need to reload it once again